MahithChigurupati/Dice-Game/Readme.md

 - The first player to reach 100 points on TOTAL score wins the game or one can choose the maximum winning score upto which they need the game to     continue

 **HAPPY GAMING** :slightly_smiling_face:

+*This is a Dice Game designed as a project while learning JavaScript*